AaryaInTech/Emotion-Detection-in-Hinglish-Text_ML-CA3/README.md

   - Pretraining on large multilingual corpora
   - Ability to handle code-mixed Hindi-English text
   - Contextual word embeddings rather than fixed vectors

+---

+## 6. Conclusion
+The experiment shows that as models become more context-aware, their ability to correctly detect multiple emotions in Hinglish text improves significantly.
+Traditional lexical models such as SVM lack semantic understanding and therefore perform poorly on multi-label emotion tasks.
+The Bi-LSTM model captures sequential information and improves performance, but the best results are achieved by the transformer-based DistilBERT model, which benefits from multilingual pretraining and contextual token representations.
+Overall, transformer models are the most suitable choice for real-world Hinglish emotion recognition applications.

+---

+## 7. References
+* EmoHi-58K Dataset (Kaggle)
+* Demszky et al., “GoEmotions: A Dataset of Fine-Grained Emotions,” Google Research
+* Vaswani et al., “Attention Is All You Need,” 2017
+* Hugging Face Transformers Documentation
+* Scikit-Learn Machine Learning Library
+* TensorFlow / Keras Documentation
+* PyTorch Documentation